lessload/DNSCrypt-reload/README.md

 ## Bug
 - some anti-virus may block PowerShell to connect the internet. make it allow.
+- disable DNS Client service `(dnscache)` in windows will break all internet of UWP apps, not recommend to do that.

 ------------------------------------------
 ***Please advice me to make code more stable.***  - LESSLOAD